Barbra Streisand: Nightclub shows

 Streisand was next asked to audition at the Bon Soir nightclub, after which she was signed up at $125 a week.
 It became her first professional engagement in September 1960, where she was the opening act for comedian Phyllis Diller.
 She recalls it was the first time she had been in that kind of upscale environment: "I'd never been in a nightclub until I sang in one."

 Dennen now wanted to expose Streisand to his vast record collection of female singers, including Billie Holiday, Mabel Mercer, Ethel Waters, and Édith Piaf.
 Streisand realized she could still become an actress by first gaining recognition as a singer.
-From his collection she drew the song that best defined her mission in singing: A Sleepin' Bee, with music by Harold Arlen and lyrics by Truman Capote for the 1954 musical House of flowers.
+From his collection she drew the song that best defined her mission in singing: A Sleepin' Bee, with music by Harold Arlen and lyrics by Truman Capote for the 1954 musical House of Flowers.
 "The lyrics to that song gave me the three acts of a play that I longed for as an actress," Streisand said.
 "And Harold was one of those writers who could write these magnificent melodies.
 That gave me what I needed."
 According to biographer Christopher Nickens, hearing other great female singers benefited her style, as she began creating different emotional characters when performing, which gave her singing a greater range.

-She improved her stage presence when speaking to the audience between songs.
+Streisand improved her stage presence when speaking to the audience between songs.
 She discovered that her Brooklyn-bred style of humor was received favorably.
 During the next six months appearing at the club, some began comparing her singing voice to famous names such as Judy Garland, Lena Horne and Fanny Brice.
 Her conversational ability to charm an audience with spontaneous humor during performances became more sophisticated and professional.
 Theater critic Leonard Harris wrote: "She's twenty; by the time she's thirty she will have rewritten the record books."